 The money raised by the walk supports grassroots development projects around the world and immediate disaster relief, with 25% earmarked for local organizations, such as our ACTS Food Pantry.
 Though our church is one of the smaller groups involved in the walk, we consistently rank among the top contributors.

-We are a member of ECPAC (Ecumenical Council of Pasadena Area Churches) and actively participate in the organization’s Friends In Deed church and community partnership, which provides coordinated and effective social services to those in need in the greater Pasadena area.
+ACC is a supporter of Friends In Deed.
+Friends in Deed is an interfaith organization comprised of many active congregations.
+We actively participate, which provides coordinated and effective social services to those in need in the greater Pasadena area.

 A highly valued ministry for our congregation is the Altadena Congregations Together Serving (ACTS) Food Pantry.
 Housed at the back of our church, the Food Pantry was started by ACC and three other Altadena congregations when we discovered that many of the local food programs are closed on the weekend.
 The Food Pantry is now up to 5 participating congregations.
 Volunteers buy the food, pack the bags, and hand them out Saturday mornings.
 We welcome people to buy and donate food from our latest needs list, or you can participate by donating money for the shopping.